World Maritime University: Institutional publications

 The WMU Journal of Maritime Affairs (WMU JoMA) was established in October 2002 and since 2011 has been published by Springer.
 It is an international journal that covers the subject areas of maritime safety, marine environment protection and shipping operations, giving special attention to the human element and the impact of technology.
 The WMU JoMA is for professionals in maritime administration, industry and education.
 It aims at serving the international maritime community by presenting fresh ideas and current thinking on subjects of topical interest, reporting on relevant research findings and addressing interrelationships between safety, environment protection and efficiency of maritime transport.

 Alumni

-As of 2024, there are 6,340 alumni from 170 countries and territories.
+As of 2025, there are over 6,600 alumni from 171 countries and territories.
 The WMU alumni assume positions of prominence around the world such as prime minister, ministers and senior maritime officials, directors of shipping companies and ports, and as heads of maritime academies and naval organizations.
 They rise to prominent positions within UN organizations including IMO Secretary-General, IMO Directors, WMU President, and many represent their home countries at IMO and in international forums and organizations.